8 Ways To Wean Your Baby Off Thumb Sucking

 Image: Shutterstock

-Praise or reward your toddler every time he/she does not have the thumb in the mouth.
-Give a sticker for every hour your child goes without sucking his/her thumb.
-This may make them put more effort into quitting the habit.
+Praise or reward your toddler every time they do not have the thumb in the mouth.
+Give a sticker for every hour your child goes without sucking their thumb.
+This may provide encouragement and make them put more effort into quitting the habit.

 6. Avoid Using Finger Gloves/Covers